bakiery/autism/README.md

 **Disclaimer:** Please note that this tool is provided for informational purposes only and is not a diagnostic tool.
 It assesses the likelihood of autism based on facial morphology, but a formal diagnosis should be made by a qualified healthcare professional.

-To download the dataset (source: gpiosenka from Kaggle) click on this link and unzip the files: https://drive.google.com/drive/folders/1XQU0pluL0m3TIlXqntano12d68peMb8A
+To download the dataset (source: gpiosenka) click on this link and unzip the files: https://drive.google.com/drive/folders/1XQU0pluL0m3TIlXqntano12d68peMb8A